vincentadam87/vincentadam87.github.io/index.md

 ###  **Talks**

+* _Doubly Sparse Variational Gaussian Processes_, 31st of October 2019, invited talk at the UCL center for Artificial intelligence.

 * _Sparse Variational Gaussian Processes_, 9th International Congress on Industrial and Applied Mathematics, Valencia, Spain, 17th of July 2019.
 Symposium on New trends in the developpment of Gaussian process for representing and learning data.

 * _Banded Matrix Operators for Gauss-Markov Models in the Automatic Differentiation Era_, 20th of November 2018, invited talk at the Max Planck Institute for Intelligent Systems.